-More patients treated with OCA 25 mg for 18 months than placebo had achieved \geq 1 stage improvement in fibrosis without worsening of NASH (22% vs 10%) without significant differences between groups in NASH resolution without worsening of fibrosis.5 The discontinuation rate because of adverse events was higher with OCA than placebo (21.6% vs 11.3%) with pruritus seen in 55% of patients receiving OCA; pruritus was the most common adverse event leading to treatment discontinuation.6 LDL-cholesterol increased initially with OCA; these increases came down over time, but it is unclear whether this improvement was due to initiation of treatment with cholesterol-lowering medication.6 changes in the primary outcomes will translate into a reduction in cirrhosis, decompensated liver failure, hepatocellular carcinoma (HCC), liver transplantation and death or into improvements in quality of life.
+More patients treated with OCA 25 mg for 18 months than placebo had achieved ≥ 1 stage improvement in fibrosis without worsening of NASH (22% vs. 10%) without significant differences between groups in NASH resolution without worsening of fibrosis.5 The discontinuation rate because of adverse events was higher with OCA than placebo (21.6% vs. 11.3%) with pruritus seen in 55% of patients receiving OCA; pruritus was the most common adverse event leading to treatment discontinuation.6 LDL-cholesterol increased initially with OCA; these increases came down over time, but it is unclear whether this improvement was due to initiation of treatment with cholesterol-lowering medication.6

+NASH is typically asymptomatic for most of its clinical course, and that course can be long; in many patients, NASH does not progress.7 Since the existing trials are relatively short, there are important uncertainties about their actual long-term benefits.
+For both drugs, it remains unclear whether the changes in the primary outcomes will translate into a reduction in cirrhosis, decompensated liver failure, hepatocellular carcinoma (HCC), liver transplantation and death or into improvements in quality of life.
 Treatments for a condition that may never become symptomatic must necessarily be quite safe and tolerable if they are to be used for many years.
 There are concerns about the safety of OCA because of the initial increases in LDL-cholesterol levels and because of reports of hepatic decompensation and death in patients with PBC-related cirrhosis treated with OCA.
 Tolerability is a concern because of pruritus, although patients may decide to continue therapy and manage their pruritus.
 We have fewer concerns about the safety and tolerability of resmetirom.